 ☞ What I Learned:

-I worked with Sketch a ton for this project, and figured out how to use all the fancy tools, like slices.
-Working on this project also gave me a lot of insight on the workflow of designing for Apple products specifically, since as an Android developer, I have an intuition for how to design for the Android ecosystem.
-I learned which sizes were most standard for iPhone layouts, which layout features were more easy or difficult to implement, and
+I worked with Sketch a ton for this project, and figured out how to use a bunch the fancy tools, like slices and symbols.
+Working on this project also gave me a lot of insight on the workflow of designing for Apple products specifically, since as an Android developer, I have an intuition for how to design for the Android ecosystem, which I didn't necessarily have for an Apple dev ecosystem.
+I learned which sizes were most standard for iPhone layouts, which layout features were more easy or difficult to implement, and how to best coordinated the handoff from design to developer.

 The app, with my redesign, is currently live!
 Get it on the Apple Store here.